What can I expect during the audition?

 What will happen after the audition?

 New members will be asked to attend a New Member Orientation Meeting.
-This meeting will take about 90 minutes.
+This meeting will take about 30 minutes.
 It is designed to help you start getting acquainted with the chorus.
 You'll receive a copy of the Member Handbook, which contains lots of detailed information covered at the orientation.
-Seattle Women's Chorus new members will be assigned a "Sister In Song" (SIS); Seattle Men's Chorus new members will be assigned a "Chorus Buddy" who will help answer your questions during your first quarter.
-A SIS/Buddy is a seasoned member of the chorus who will provide you with preliminary information about schedules, rehearsal formats, and an overview of how the chorus operates.